-Coursework and supervised field experiences address effective oral and written expression, including how children learn to effectively express themselves as activity, play, and communication partners, presenters, and emerging writers and to use digital media and multimodal displays to enhance their expression in a manner that is appropriate for their age and development.
+Coursework and supervised field experiences address effective oral and written expression, including how children learn to effectively express themselves as activity, play, and discussion partners; presenters; and writers and to use digital media and visual displays to enhance their expression in a manner that is appropriate for their age and development.
 Candidates learn how to engage children in a range of interactions and collaborative conversations with diverse partners on grade-level topics and texts and to engage young children in extended conversations in which multiple conversational turns are taken.
-Candidates learn to facilitate communication for children who use basic functional signs, eye gaze, vocalizations, AAC devices, or other communication strategies, including nonverbal social skills.
-The program teaches candidates ways to support children's recognition and interpretation of the social and emotional content of interactions and to facilitate children's interpersonal engagement.
-Candidates learn to help children identify effective expression in what they read, listen to, and view as they examine the words, images, and organizational structures of written, oral, or visual texts, including the nonverbal and social interactions depicted or implied in the texts.
-Through the program, candidates learn to teach children to discuss, present, and write in ways that include multiple means of expression and that are appropriate to their age and development so that their meanings are conveyed clearly, logically, powerfully, and, when appropriate and desired, poetically.
-Candidates also learn how to help children communicate in ways appropriate for their purpose, audience, context, and task as they create print, digital, or symbolic texts.
+Candidates learn to help children identify effective expression in what they listen to, view, and read, as they examine the words, images, and organizational structure of written, oral, or visual text.
+Through the program, candidates learn to teach children to discuss, orally present, and write in ways appropriate to their age and development so that their meanings are conveyed clearly, logically, powerfully, and, when appropriate and desired, poetically.
+Candidates also learn how to help children communicate in ways appropriate for their purpose, audience, context, and task and gain command over the conventions of written and spoken English (along with other languages in multilingual programs) as they create print and digital texts.
 The program focuses on candidate instruction and supervised support that values and leverages children's existing languages and dialects, including translanguaging, and that promotes effective expression in languages other than English in both English-medium and multilingual programs.

-Through coursework and supervised field experiences, candidates learn to create writing-rich environments with instruction that carefully guides and supports children as they learn to write (or approximate writing) daily for various purposes, including informal writing.
+Through coursework and supervised field experiences, candidates learn to create writing-rich environments with instruction that carefully guides and supports children as they learn to write daily for various purposes, including informal writing.
 Candidates learn to model writing and engage children in responding to texts and experiences through dictation and writing that support learning and reflection across disciplines.
-Candidates learn that young children begin with drawings, marks, and scribbles that become strings of letters and phonetically spelled words and progress in subsequent grades to conventional spellings and sentences.
-The program includes explicit instruction for children in transitional kindergarten and kindergarten in letter formation/printing, including the use of AAC and assistive technology as needed, and related language conventions, such as beginning capitalization, punctuation, and spelling, in conjunction with applicable decoding skills.
-Candidates learn to support children in the use of AAC and assistive technology and learning media, such as speech-to-text and text-tospeech technology; keyboarding; and alternate file formats, including auditory versions as appropriate.
-They become familiar with the value of fluent spelling and handwriting in the writing process.
-In addition, candidates learn to engage children in self-assessment using simple strategies and to allocate sufficient time for creation and reflection.
-The program teaches candidates to plan instruction based on the analysis of instructional materials and tasks; the assessment (formal and informal) of children's speaking, writing, or other communications; and the integration of effective expression with other themes.
+Candidates learn that young children begin with drawings, marks, and scribbles that become strings of letters and phonetically spelled words and progress to conventional spellings and sentences.
+The program includes explicit instruction for children in transitional kindergarten and kindergarten in letter formation/ Commission on Teacher Credentialing 22 PK-3 ECE Specialist Instruction Credential Handbook printing and related language conventions, such as capitalization and punctuation, in conjunction with applicable decoding skills.

+Candidates learn to support children in grade one and beyond in the development of the organization, style, and mechanics of their writing.
+Additionally, candidates learn to teach children to plan, develop, provide feedback to peers, revise using peer and teacher feedback, edit, and produce their own writing and oral presentations in increasingly sophisticated genres, drawing on the modes of opinion, information, and narration.
+Candidates learn the importance of supporting students to use keyboarding, technology, and multimedia, as appropriate, and the value of developing spelling and handwriting fluency in the writing process.
+Candidates also learn to engage children in self- and peer-assessment using a range of tools and to allocate sufficient time for creation, reflection, and revision.
+The program teaches candidates to plan instruction based on the analysis of instructional materials and tasks; the assessment (formal and informal) of individual children's speaking, writing, or other communications; and the integration of effective expression with other themes.